jyotiyadav94/Machine-Learning-Engineer-Roadmap/Archetectures/asynchronous.md

 ### Redis Configuration

 - **Memory**: Ensure you have enough Redis memory to store the results of all concurrent tasks.
 Redis is in-memory, so plan accordingly.
+-

+### Redis

+- Redis is an in-memory data store
+- Uses key-value data structures
+- Traditionally used as a caching layer
+- Data stored in RAM (very fast)

 ### FastAPI Configuration